How Can I Tell if my Child Has Asthma?

 - Less energy during play

-- Rapid breathing (intermittently)
+- Rapid breathing (from time to time)

-- Complaint of chest tightness or chest "hurting"
+- Complaint of chest tightness or chest hurting

 - Shortness of breath, loss of breath